Last updated 9th of June 2018

 Think about how your business can help dads do activities with their kids.
 How about workshops or fun activities that they can do outdoors?
 Maybe hold a competition where the prize is a day-out paintballing or attending an activity centre.

 Don’t do Nothing!

 Can’t think of anything you can do instore or within your business?
 No problem!
 Get your customers and clients to do it for you!
 Acknowledge Father’s Day on your social media and encourage customers to share pics of them and their dads enjoying your products.

 Start the debate in your business with your colleagues.
 Throw these ideas around and you might find you’ll discover something we haven’t thought of.

 Don’t forget, at Fresh Air Group we can supply all your audio/visual needs.
-So, if you need a video for your website, voiceovers or music for your instore announcements, just visit our website and we’ll be only too happy to help.
+So, if you need a video for your website, voiceovers or music for your instore announcements, click to send us a message - we’ll be only too happy to help.

 That’s if we’re not mowing the lawn or washing the car…